saint-germain/planetas_datos/README.md

 - The master distributions for systems in filtered are:
 ![](distributions.png?raw=true)
 - All three files in filtered.csv were generated using the same initial parameters except for the perturbation parameter Apert (=0,0.1,0.3).

+### If using repo locally

+- Clone this repo (planetas_data)
+- Choose a .zip in the following list: `properyam.zip pab*.zip yamqc*.zip`.
+Other zip files in the repo are not formatted for data reduction pipeline, so you can just unzip them and look inside.
+- Use a py27 environment (I'll get to that soonish)
+- Type in your terminal `sh pipeline.sh properyam` or whatever your .zip filename prefix is.
+Note: do not include the .zip portion.
+- Your processed data and simulation info is now in the `/properyam/` folder (or whatever the name of your .zip filename prefix is).
+- Raw data will be in finalresults.csv (containing info on all the planets).
+- Reduced data (containing consolidated info on each system) will be in terrestrial.txt and giant.txt.
+The corresponding header is in header.txt.
+This format is not ideal but it was requested by my student.

 ## Specific use - Analysis tools